ontohub/ruby-style-guide/README.md

   end

   x = false
-  # double negation is useless on booleans
+  # double exclamation mark is useless on booleans
+  # unless you expect it to be nil
+  # -> this is bad
   !!x # => false

+  # ok
+  x = some_method # which may return a boolean or nil !!x

   # good
   x = 'test'